New Zealand trivia questions are perfect for anyone who wants to learn more about this fascinating country.

 Answer: New Zealand

-- It also names a gardening company, a double Olympic medalist and a major music award - Yeah right!
-Now known by its Maori name, which common New Zealand native was called "the parson bird" by earlier settlers?
+- Now known by its Māori name, which common New Zealand native was called "the parson bird" by earlier settlers?

 Answer: Tui